Kez gets 1st win, Floyd Mayweather team makes Daytona 500

 Six teams came to Daytona battling for four “open” spots in Sunday’s 40-car field.
 Two spots were filled in time trials — former Formula One champion Jacques Villeneuve will make his Daytona 500 debut, as will Noah Gragson for Beard Motorsports — and one spot was available in each of the two qualifying races.

+The 500 has been sold out for about a month with an expected crowd Sunday of more than 120,000 that Grala predicted would woo Mayweather.
+The Money Team plans just a partial schedule this season.

+“He’s really going to get obsessed with this,” said Grala, “Just like we all are.”

+It was the first win for a Roush car since Ricky Stenhouse Jr. in 2017 at this track.
 Roush had won a Daytona qualifier only once before, in 2012 when Matt Kenseth won both the short race and then the 500.
+Keselowski, who won the 2012 championship for Roger Penske and has long been a cog in the Ford plans of attack at superspeedways, said the Blue Oval group will be strong on Sunday.

+“I’ve got to give credit to the other Fords,” he said.
+“We worked really well together.”

+Keselowski worked with former Penske teammate Ryan Blaney and Austin Cindric, his replacement in the No. 2 Ford, as well as Chase Briscoe of Stewart-Haas Racing.

 More AP auto racing: https://apnews.com/apf-AutoRacing and https://twitter.com/AP_Sports